ElvisFern/Autonomous-Robot-System/README.md

 This architecture is mainly dependant on opencv and python selenium DonkeyCar build was an optional passion build for me.

+The camera feed is and action scripts/functions are controlled in main.py

 ![image](https://user-images.githubusercontent.com/78712154/166343070-e389e24b-729b-4a3f-aa74-6e0719ad4a8d.png)